 How does Devine Care Plus ensure that the personnel they are sending into a client's home can be trusted

 All personnel are interviewed and evaluated for their ability to provide the same quality of services we would want to be provided to our own families.
 That is really the bottom line for personnel selection.
 Of course, every applicant also has reference checks.
 Once an applicant is selected for hire for our home care services, they receive an orientation and additional investigations are completed, including a state background check.

 How do we set up services?

 A phone call to the office is all we need to initiate a referral.
-A care coordinator then set up an appointment with the client and/or family to go the home or care site to do an assessment.
+A care coordinator then sets up an appointment with the client and/or family to go to the home or care site to do an assessment.
 This allows the client to meet us, and also allows us to assess the layout of the environment, assure we know how to get there, and evaluate the client’s needs and personality to facilitate selection of the best possible staff member.